0xAriseAizen-404/ASD-Detection-App/README.md

 - Navigate to the "Image Analysis" page.
 - Upload an image (`.jpg`, `.png`, `.jpeg`).
-- The app will display the prediction ("Autistic" or "Non Autistic") using the ResNet50 + LSTM model.
+- The app will display the prediction ("Autistic" or "Non Autistic") using the ResNet50 model.

 ---